wcarvalho/wcarvalho.github.io/index.md

 1. How does the brain discover and encode this predictive knowledge using rich sensory observations of a large and continuously evolving world?
 2. How does the brain exploit this predictive knowledge to make effective plans, combine its known behaviors, and coordinate with other social agents?

 Currently, I am a research fellow in Harvard's [Kempner Institute for the Study of Natural and Artificial Intelligence](https://www.harvard.edu/kempner-institute/).
 To study these questions, I develop deep reinforcement learning based theories for human learning and generalization.
-While my training is in machine learning, I hope to collaborate broadly with neuroscientists and cognitive scientists.
-Please reach out!

 I earned my Ph.D. at the University of Michigan, where I studied deep reinforcement learning with [Satinder Singh](https://web.eecs.umich.edu/~baveja/), [Honglak Lee](https://web.eecs.umich.edu/~honglak/), and [Richard Lewis](https://lsa.umich.edu/psych/people/faculty/rickl.html), and was supported by the NSF GRFP and a Rackham Merit Fellowship.
 During my PhD, I was fortunate to spend significant time at DeepMind working with [Murray Shanahan](https://www.doc.ic.ac.uk/~mpsha/), [Daniel Zoran](https://people.csail.mit.edu/danielzoran/), and [Danilo Rezende](https://danilorezende.com/about/).
 I got my first stint in ML in a CS M.S. at USC, where I worked with [Yan Liu](https://viterbi-web.usc.edu/~liu32/) on machine learning for healthcare.
 Before then, I earned a B.S. in Physics at Stony Brook University where I worked with [Axel Drees](https://www.stonybrook.edu/commcms/nuclear-experiment/personal/axeldrees.html) on computational nuclear physics.

-#### Collaborations and Mentorship:
+### Collaboration and Mentorship
 Please feel free to contact me if you'd like to collaborate or be mentored on a research project!
+While my training is in machine learning, I hope to collaborate broadly with neuroscientists and cognitive scientists.

-I'm actively looking for research assistants on several projects neuroAI intersecting cognitive science and deep reinforcement learning. **I especially encourage students from groups underrepresented in cognitive science, neuroscience, or AI to reach out.**
+I'm **actively looking for research assistants** on several neuro-AI projects intersecting cognitive science and deep reinforcement learning. **I especially encourage students from underrepresented groups to reach out.**

 You can reach me at wcarvalho[at]g.harvard.edu